 Diagram of Mark 2 Architecture:

-Talos underwent many improvements to the mechanical systems throughout the vehicle redesign.
+Talos has undergone many improvements to the mechanical systems throughout the vehicle’s redesign.
 Some of these include:

-• Electronics cages mounted on drawer slides, enabling consistent IMU placement
+- Electronics cages mounted on rails, enabling consistent IMU placement and easy modifications

 Read more about these improvements on the Mechanical Team Page